 New Creates a new Layer Group, called Group1, Group2, Group3, etc., by default.
 Use the Rename button to rename the Layer Group with an appropriate name.
-It is possible to have up to delete the layers in the group.
+It is possible to have up to 255 Layer Groups in a single file.
+Delete Deletes the selected (highlighted) Layer Group.
+This does not delete the layers in the group.
+Set Group Sets the currently selected (highlighted) group as the work group.
+This changes the layer settings for the current model to those specified by the layer group.
+Rename Renames the currently selected (highlighted) group with the name in the Layer Group data field.